FREQUENTLY ASKED QUESTIONS

 We plan to provide youth with an overnight experience at Camp Orkila and Camp Colman.
 In addition, at Camp Orkila we plan to offer kayaking, speciality, and day camp programs.
 We will also offer teen leadership programs at both camps.

-We will continue to create meaningful small group experiences at camp.
-We anticipate individual cabin groups will have 10 campers.
-Most programming will occur within cabin or sleeping groups and at least one other cabin group.
-We will update this guidance with additional information on group sizes and programs throughout 2023.
+We create meaningful small and large group experiences at camp.
+Individual cabin groups will have 10 campers and 2-3 staff members.
+Most programming will occur within cabin or sleeping groups and at least one other cabin group, up to 4 cabins.
+There will be a mix of activities for small groups, large groups and all-camp.

 From archery to art, challenge courses to campfires, campers will create lasting memories through a variety of activities.
 But there is much more that happens at camp on a deeper level!
 It is as much about exploring the outdoors as it is about self-discovery.
 Through expeditions, arts and crafts, marine science, kayaking, and challenge courses, kids and teens learn and grow on many different levels with the support of well-trained staff dedicated to engaging kids and creating equity in the outdoors.

 Camp serves nutritious, well-balanced meals.
 A vegetarian, vegan, dairy-free, and gluten-free option is available at every meal.
 Healthy snacks consisting of fruit and other items served in the afternoon.
 Water consumption is encouraged throughout the day.
 Cabin groups will eat most meals together in our dining hall facilities.

 You can make a maximum of one cabinmate request.
 Cabinmate requests must be mutual, from the same program, and similar ages.